stuarthaze/Portfolio/README.md

 ### Neural Style-Transfer App
 <img src="images/BigBen.jpg" height="110">  <img src="images/The_Great_Wave_off_Kanagawa.jpg" height="110"> <img src="images/StyleMerged_BB_Wave.jpeg" height="110">

-This app was based on an assignment in the Coursera deep learning specialization on convolutional networks.
+This app was based on an assignment in the Coursera deep learning specialization.
 It uses a pre-trained VGG-19 convolutional neural network to merge the content of one image with the style of a second image.
-The app uses gradient descent to optimize the pixels of the generated image.
+Gradient descent is used to optimize the pixels of the generated image.
+The app was built using streamlit.

 The code is available [here](https://github.com/stuarthaze/StyleTransferApp)

+## 2. Statistics
+### Sweets selection